Low-FODMAP feasts for Christmas Day

 Method:

 Pre-heat the oven to gas mark 7, 425°F (220°C).
-Ensure turkey is at room temperature and also the stuffing .
-This can be made the night before by simply mixing all the ingredients.
+Ensure the turkey is at room temperature and also the stuffing.
+This can be made the night before by simply adding all the dry ingredient together, stirring and then mixing through the chopped herbs.
+Melt the butter and mix through the wet ingredients.

 Delia recommends stuffing the bird.
-We’ve found that we can speed up overall cooking times by cooking the stuffing in a seperate dish.
+We’ve found that we can speed up overall cooking times by cooking the stuffing in a separate dish.
 The choice is yours (and may depend on oven space).
-Little stuffing rolls wrapped in bacon are also a delicious option.
+Little stuffing rolls wrapped in streaky bacon are also a delicious option.

-To stuff the turkey, start at the neck end and make a space between the skin and the breast with your hand then ease in the stuffing.
+If you decide to stuff the turkey, start at the neck end and make a space between the skin and the breast with your hand then ease in the stuffing.
 Don’t over pack.
 Close the skin back and fix in place with a small skewer.
 The rest goes in the main cavity of the turkey.
+If you are cooking the stuffing separately, place a mix of soft butter and chopped herbs under the skin of the breasts.

 Arrange two large sheets of foil across your baking tin – one widthways, the other lengthways.
 Lay the turkey on its back in the centre.
 Rub it with butter, then season with salt and pepper.
 Place rashers of bacon across the breast and legs.